 St Mungo’s has been at the forefront of designing, implementing and running Housing First projects in the UK.

-We’re one of the largest provider of Housing First services in England, currently supporting over 100 clients in eleven different locations.
+We’re one of the largest provider of Housing First services in England, supporting over 180 clients in eleven different locations.

-Our services are in Bournemouth, Brent, Brighton, Camden, Ealing, Essex, Haringey, Hammersmith and Fulham, Reading, Tower Hamlets and Westminster.
+Our services are in Bournemouth, Brent, Camden, Ealing, Essex, Hackney, Hammersmith and Fulham, Haringey, Reading, Sussex and Tower Hamlets.